-As a result of the updates to our PSU design, the material features of the PSUs granted to our named executives in 2022 are as follows:
+The material features of the PSUs granted to our named executives in 2023 are as follows:

 - measurement is based on a three-year performance period running from the beginning of the fiscal year in which the award is made to the end of the third fiscal year after (and including) the year in which the award is made.
-For PSUs awarded in May 2022, the performance period is December 26, 2021 through December 28, 2024. - the initial PSU award (the Target Award) represents a target number of shares of the Company's common stock to be paid out after the conclusion of the three-year performance period based upon two performance metrics: - non-GAAP EPS for the fiscal year in which the award is made; and - rTSR at the end of the PSU award's three-year performance period. - target performance levels for each of the two performance metrics are as follows: - non-GAAP EPS: the Company's target non-GAAP EPS for the first fiscal year of the performance period. - rTSR: the Company's TSR falling exactly at the 55th percentile as compared to the TSR of the TSR comparator group) over the full three-year performance period.
+For PSUs awarded in May 2023, the performance period is January 1, 2023 through December 27, 2025. - the initial PSU award (the Target Award) represents a target number of shares of the Company's common stock, with the final number of shares to be determined and paid out after the conclusion of the three-year performance period based upon two performance metrics: - non-GAAP EPS for the fiscal year in which the award is made; and - rTSR at the end of the PSU award's three-year performance period. - target performance levels for each of the two performance metrics are as follows: - non-GAAP EPS: the Company's target non-GAAP EPS for the first fiscal year of the performance period. - rTSR: the Company's TSR falling exactly at the 55th percentile as compared to the TSR of the TSR comparator group) over the full three-year performance period.
 For this purpose, TSR refers to share price appreciation plus any dividends accrued during the reference period of time.
-For the 2022 PSU awards, the TSR comparator group included the companies that make up the S&P500 Healthcare group.
+For the 2023 PSU awards, the TSR comparator group included the companies that make up the S&P500 Health Care group.